canwe/vue-vaporwave/README.md

-# ATTENTION: The project will not work if downloaded due to several dependency issues.
-Please visit [this site](https://project-helios.herokuapp.com/) for the actual working app.
-However, feel free to explore my code in the repository.
+# ATTENTION: Please visit this [demo](https://project-helios-95771.firebaseapp.com/) for the working app.

 # vue-vaporwave

-> A Vue-powered Bandcamp-like website for music playing and information related to Vaporwave
+> A Vue-powered Bandcamp-like website for music and information related to the Vaporwave trend.
+Also act as a good template for a music-playing app.

 # Features:

-## Hidden music player that runs across the router
+### Dedicated music player that runs across the router

-~ Music playing remains absolute throughout the router

-~ Has a progress bar that responds to time update

-~ Can jump to next and previous song, skip progress and jump to random songs

-~ A click on the song's description will create a new tab to the corresponding artist's bandcamp

-## Respond to viewport change - does not break on mobile or tablet view

-## A music catalog that respond to the music player via two-way binding and vice-versa
+### A music catalog that respond to the music player via two-way binding and vice-versa

-~ Respond two-way to the music player and the "now playing" bar

-~ Each song responds to mouse clicks, highlight song will pause if clicked again

-~ Has a search bar
+### An interactive song library

+### Scalable - UI updates automatically even on massive content expansion

+### Respond to viewport change - does not break on mobile or tablet view

-## An automatic loop-based display system for songs that responds to library update
+### An automatic loop-based display system for songs that responds to library update

-~ Use javascript file as databanks for easy content addition or removal
+### Every song, album and artist has a respective link to their Bandcamp, encouraging visitors to buy their work

+## Easy integration: this code base acts as a good template to quickly build a good music-playing site.
+Everything has been automated - integration is as simple as replacing mp3 files and changing the html content into your own.

 # Build Setup